JOIN OUR TEAM

 Maine Family Planning is an Equal Opportunity Employer.

 PLEASE NOTE: Benefits for each of the following positions vary but may include: health insurance, vision, dental, life insurance, short and long term insurance & 403 (b) pension, vacation, sick and holiday pay.

 Maine Family Planning is seeking a Nurse Practitioner to work one day a week.
-We have an opening on Wednesdays at our Rumford clinic or an opening on Thursdays at our Skowhegan clinic.
+We have an opening on Fridays at our Lewiston clinic beginning in March.

 The Nurse Practitioner is responsible for providing healthcare to patients and families, focusing on health maintenance, disease prevention, patient education and counseling.
 The Nurse Practitioner works according to Maine State Rules and Regulations following established Policies and Procedures as required and within established scope of practice.

 - Current Registered Nurse and Advanced Practice Nurse License in the State of Maine.
 All clinicians must maintain a valid state license, and evidence of a valid state license must be provided to MFP prior to employment.
 Evidence of license renewals must be submitted to MFP on or before the license expiration date.
 A valid license is required for this position.
 Master’s Degree in Nursing from an accredited program or approved as an NP in Maine prior to January 1, 2006.

 - National Certification as a Nurse Practitioner unless approved as an NP in Maine prior to January 1, 1996) is required, and evidence of valid certification must be submitted to MFP off prior to employment.
 All clinicians must maintain continuous certification, and evidence of valid certification/recertification must be submitted to MFP on or before the certification expiration date.
 A valid certification is required for this position.